St Wilfrid's Hospice - Privacy Notice

 Vital Interests: To protect the vital interest of patients, at times patient records may need to be viewed using this legal basis.
 Vital interests generally only apply to matters of life and death.
 St Wilfrids may access records in someone’s vital interests in extreme circumstances such as emergency clinical care.

 Are you required to provide data and what happens if you don’t?

 For donors, you are not required to provide personal data to us.
-If you don’t provide personal data, this may affect our ability to provide the services you request.
+However, if you don’t provide personal data this may affect our ability to provide the services you request.
 For example, we may not be able to receive a donation from you if you do not provide your payment information and we would be unable to claim the potential addition of Gift Aid funding.

 Further processing of your data

 Internally, patient data used for the care and treatment of a service user will be anonymised, aggregated and reported regularly (monthly, quarterly, annually) for analysis and planning of services.
 This will not identify individuals.

 When you give us your personal information in connection with making a donation we will also use this information, apart from your financial information, for internal reporting and analysis.